zhuhang-jasper/FastBuildBATs/README.md

 Instructions
 (Recommended to use in Windows 10 or above.
 To support colorful STDOUT.)
-1. (Optional) Copy content of patch to JBOSS root folder.
-2. (Optional) Setup gradle,git,7zip in environment variables, or do in step 6.
+(Optional) Setup gradle,git,7zip in environment variables, or do in step 6.
-3. Copy prepared shortcut to desktop.
+1. Copy prepared shortcut to desktop.
-4. Update shortcut to point to "source/.alwaysStartMe.bat".
+2. Update shortcut to point to "source/.alwaysStartMe.bat".
-5. Run from shortcut.
+3. Run from shortcut.
-6. Enter "CONFIG" command to do user configurations.
+4. Enter "CONFIG" command to do user configurations.
-7. Done.
+5. Done.

 You can edit any command by typing "EDIT xxx" where xxx is the command name.